IBM/aspera-cli/docs/README.erb.md

 A parameter is typically designed as option if:

-- it is optional, or
+- It is optional, or
-- it is a mandatory parameter that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).
+- It is a mandatory parameter that would benefit from being set persistently (i.e. in a configuration file or environment variable, e.g. URL and credentials).

 ### Interactive Input